bitcointranscripts/bitcointranscripts/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Sure.
 Okay, so what's the...
-So This will basically guarantee that I'm going to connect to a TOR node if I want that.
+So this will basically guarantee that I'm going to connect to a Tor node if I want that.

 Speaker 1: 00:25:04

 Well, assuming there is one that you can connect to at all, but it will try.
+Yeah

+Speaker 0: 00:25:07

+Yeah

+Speaker 1: 00:25:08

+And now...

+Speaker 0: 00:25:09

-And now, what's the benefit?
+What's the benefit?

+Speaker 1: 00:25:10

-This solves a problem known as eclipse attacks.
+This solves a problem known as `Eclipse attacks`.
-And we have done previous episodes, too, about eclipse attacks.
+And we have done previous episodes, too, about `Eclipse attacks`.

 Speaker 0: 00:25:15